JorSanders/Docker-Lamp-Stack/README.md

-# Run php applications with a Nginx host and a MySQL database
+# Run php applications with a Nginx webserver and a MySQL database

 Docker running Nginx, PHP-FPM, MySQL.

-INTENDED FOR DEVELOPMENT, insecurities exist for production environments.
+INTENDED FOR DEVELOPMENT.

 Any feedback or questions are welcome.